-The eateries reflect the casual seaside atmosphere--Johnny Rockets, the Seafood Shack, donut shop, Boardwalk Bar, and ice cream parlor.
+The eateries reflect the casual seaside atmosphere: Johnny Rockets, the Seafood Shack, donut shop, Boardwalk Bar, and ice cream parlor.

 Much like a mall, the Royal Promenade is lined with eight retail shops and nine restaurants and bars.
 The most innovative bar is appropriately called The Rising Tide Bar.
-The first-ever moving bar at sea, it carries 32 people and works as as "elevator bar", moving slowly up and down as it links Central Park and the Royal Promenade.Continue to 5 of 11 below.
+The first-ever moving bar at sea, it carries 32 people and works as an "elevator bar," moving slowly up and down as it links Central Park and the Royal Promenade.

 The Pool and Sports Zone stretches the length of the Oasis of the Seas on decks 15 and 16.
 It's a terrific outdoor playground.
 The jogging track measures 2.4 laps to the mile.